successible/cleanslate/README.md

 - Scan barcodes
 - Track exercise

-To learn more, visit [our website](https://cleanslate.sh) or [watch our demo video](https://youtu.be/wCoqpIImNdg).
+To learn more, [visit our website](https://cleanslate.sh) or [watch our demo video](https://youtu.be/wCoqpIImNdg).

 ## Do I need to host Clean Slate to use it?

 Nope!

 We maintain a free instance at [cleanslate.sh](https://cleanslate.sh).
-It offers free accounts with social login (e.g. Login with Google).
+It offers free accounts with social login.
+For example, "Login with Google".

 ## How is Clean Slate licensed?